AIARE 2 Avalanche Course

 Blackbird AIARE 2 is for backcountry riders who have:

 - Taken a Blackbird AIARE 1 (or similar AIARE 1).
-If you have not, sign up with us here today!
-Even if you've been skiing for years in the backcountry, the Blabkbird A1 will add insight and understanding to concepts that were fuzzy or not well understood and get you up to date
+If you have not, sign up with us here.
+Even if you've been skiing for years in the backcountry, the Blackbird AIARE 1 will add insight and understanding to concepts that were fuzzy or not well understood and get you up to speed.

 - Digital Beacon (newer than 5 years old or recently checked by the manufacturer)